Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Policy design

+The thermal solar collector converts irradiance into heat, and assuming a constant linear relationship with the generated \ac{spv} power $P_{\text{PV},t}$ as:

+This work considers an underground, perfectly mixed water tank with independent charge and discharge coils as a \ac{tess}.
+Assuming no mass exchange between the \ac{tess} and the piping system the \ac{tess} the state of charge is:

-{where $\eta$ denotes a conversion factor or efficiency, $Q_{\textrm{TESS}}$ is the capacity in kWh.
+{where $\eta_{\text{TESS}}$ denotes the heat-exchanger efficiency, $Q_{\textrm{TESS}}$ is the capacity in kWh.
 To avoid imposing an arbitrary periodicity on the \ac{tess}, no terminal conditions are used on its $SoC_{\text{TESS},t}$.
 Thus, the \ac{tess} operates under its natural time constant.}